Locations:

 Your abdominal muscles have several important jobs:

-• Hold your internal organs in place and protect them (including your stomach, intestines, pancreas, liver and gallbladder).
+• Hold your internal organs in place and protect them.
+This includes your stomach, intestines, pancreas, liver, gallbladder and other organs.

 Anatomy